goaura/xray-grpc/README.md

 # gRPC Interceptors for AWX X-Ray Tracing

-Provides gRPC Unary Client and Server Interceptors for AWX X-Ray that play nicely with the AWS X-Ray SDK (and existing AWS X-Ray HTTP wrappers)
+Provides Go gRPC Unary Client and Server Interceptors for AWX X-Ray that play nicely with the AWS X-Ray SDK (and existing AWS X-Ray HTTP wrappers).

+## Why

+The AWS X-Ray SDK's do not currently provide native support for gRPC client/server wrappers (see https://github.com/aws/aws-xray-sdk-go/issues/110).
+This repository provides a temporary solution while there is no native gRPC support.

 ## Usage